Rudolf Falb: The lunisolar flood theory

-Linguistic hypotheses
+Americas travel and linguistic hypotheses

-In 1877 Falb traveled in South America to study volcanic phenomena and became so fascinated with the native ethnic culture that he stayed much longer than he had planned.
+In 1877 Falb traveled to South America to study volcanic phenomena and became so fascinated with the native ethnic culture that he stayed much longer than he had planned.
+He travelled from Chile to the Inca city of Cuzco, Lake Titicaca and then to Bolivia.
 While in Bolivia he became a favorite of president Hilarión Daza but had to leave the country when Daza was removed from office in 1879.
 After interludes in California and New York, Falb returned to Austria but then moved on to Leipzig where he married Petrine von Labitschburg, a primary school teacher.
-There he opened up another front of controversy in 1883–1888 when he published books on the Inca civilization, postulating languages such as Aimara and Quechua to be the "original languages of mankind" and linking them to the Semitic languages.
+There he opened up another front of controversy in 1883–1888 when he published books (including Estudio sobre los templores de tierra en la historia del universo) on the Inca civilization, postulating languages such as Aimara and Quechua to be the "original languages of mankind" and linking them to the Semitic languages.
 These writings did not gain the broad publicity which the lunisolar flood theory continued to enjoy.
+He travelled from Panama to San Francisco in 1879 and fell ill with arthritis and conjunctivitis.
+He was attended to at the German Hospital in San Francisco thanks to Rudolf Hochkofler and Friedrich Hess.
+He returned to Vienna in 1880.

-Final years
+Later years

+In 1880 there was an earthquake in Zagreb on the 9th of November and he was able to predict an afershock on the 16th of December.
+Falb married Petrine von Labitschburg, a school teacher in 1880.
+He was forced to move to Leipzig in order to marry and he also renounced his Austrian citizenship.
+They had four sons and a daughter.

 Although increasingly affected by a paralytic spinal disease, Falb continued to publish "Critical Day" calendars (from 1888 onward) and other writings which became increasingly eccentric, including deluge myths and ice ages.
 With his wife and their five children he spent the following 15 years under increasingly dire economic conditions relocating between Berlin, his native town Obdach, Leipzig, and finally Berlin again where Rudolf Falb died in 1903, at an age of 65 years.